strategineer/personal-website/content/blog/2024-12-10/index.md

 This makes Held similar to {{< book_url "Gilgamesh" >}} in that they're both inherently fragmentary.
 Of course, Held is fragmentary due to Anne Michaels choosing it to be and the Epic of Gilgamesh is because many parts of the story have been lost to time.

 In both cases, a lot of room is left on the page leaving the reader's mind open to imagine the connective tissue that would bring all these disparate glimpses into the past together into a cohesive whole.
-This feels resonant with Held's theme of ancestoral legacies rippling through time which I think is really cool!
+This feels resonant with Held's theme of ancestral legacies rippling through time which I think is really cool!

 {{< book "The Ministry of Time" >}}